Mane nears Bayern return but Coman to miss Gladbach trip

 "Theoretically, he could play again after being back in team training for a week."

-Having Mane involved again will be a huge boost for the Bundesliga leaders, who take on second-placed Union Berlin after facing Monchengladbach.
+Having Mane involved again will be a huge boost for the Bundesliga leader, with a meeting against second-placed Union Berlin to come after facing Monchengladbach.

-However, Bayern will be without Coman at Borussia-Park on Saturday, with the Frenchman complaining of a calf issue after scoring the only goal of the game against former club PSG.
+However, Bayern will be without Coman at Borussia-Park on Sunday (AEDT), with the Frenchman complaining of a calf issue after scoring the only goal of the game against former club PSG.

-Bayern's meeting with Gladbach will see goalkeeper Yann Sommer reunited with his former club, having made the move to Bavaria to cover for the injured Manuel Neuer in January.
+Bayern's meeting with Gladbach means goalkeeper Yann Sommer reunited with his former club, having made the move to Bavaria to cover for the injured Manuel Neuer in January.

 "I'm very happy with his overall game.
-Against Paris, he was really called upon dramatically," Nagelsmann said of Sommer, who has kept three clean sheets in his last four games for Bayern.
+Against Paris, he was really called upon dramatically," Nagelsmann said of Sommer, who has kept three clean sheets in his past four games for Bayern.

 "The goals he conceded in the Bundesliga were not easy.
 With the ball, with his presence, he's a really important part of the team.